lhr-solar/BPS/README.md

 the simulator can be compiled with `make simulator_v2`.
 The simulator requires an additional `INPUT=` command line argument to specific the path to the JSON file for the test case to run.

-The simulator can be run with `./bps-simulator.out`.
+The simulator can be run with `./bps-simulator.out <path to JSON test>`.

 ## Rules
 Make sure to have fun!